Gems of the Galaxy Zoos: Background

 The project Radio Galaxy Zoo started in December 2013, seeking to locate supermassive black holes.
 The science team wanted to identify black hole/jet pairs and associate them with their host galaxies.
 As a result of citizens' classifications, many unusual candidates visible in radio frequencies were flagged for further studies.

 Through public analysis of more than 900,000 objects, volunteers collected a "menagerie of weird and wonderful galaxies" which few had seen before.
 The original proposal estimated that there were 1100 targets available, yet only 300 observation slots, so the public were asked to vote for which targets should be in the final list.
 Voting took place in February 2018 in order to meet the proposal's deadline of 28 February.

 Project lead Dr. William Keel said in an interview on the University of Alabama site that Zoogems addressed a range of studies and that this happens rarely with galaxies.
 He explained that after volunteers had sifted through the images of a million galaxies, they had found examples of oddities and rarities.
 Further, by using data from HST, these objects that would not normally merit an individual project, put together would form an interesting study.
-Whenever a 20 minute gap in the HST schedule appears, software will go to the list of objects and see which is closest.
+Whenever a 20-minute gap in the HST schedule appears, software will go to the list of objects and see which is closest.

 Observation setup

 As with all HST gap-filler observations, the Wide-Field Camera mode of the Advanced Camera for Surveys is used for its larger field-of-view.
 The total exposure time of 674 seconds is made by a pair of two 337 second exposures, the same for all the gap-filler observations.
 Which of the following three filters is used depends on the target: i) the bluer F475W (roughly SDSS g) is used for mostly spiral structures, ii) the F814W for bulges and iii) the F625W which is closely matched with SDSS r filter.
 A range of software is used to calculate where the target's image is captured on the available ACS CCDs, using a coordinate offset within a 'circle of interest' to find the most useful coverage.
-A different strategy for Green Pea systems uses a choice of four filters alotted using distance values so as to study the continuum structure.
+A different strategy for Green Pea systems uses a choice of four filters allotted using distance values so as to study the continuum structure.